-The Egyptian government is consolidating the national food safety system.
-Implementation is through Prime Ministerial Executive Regulation 412 (February 2019) - National Food Safety Authority (NFSA).
-On January 2, 2017, Egypt's parliament approved Law No. 1 (2017) establishing the National Food Safety Authority; publishing it in the country's official gazette on January 10, 2017.
+The Egyptian government is consolidating its national food safety system.
+The implementation is through Prime Ministerial Executive Regulation 412 (February 2019) - National Food Safety Authority (NFSA).
+On January 2, 2017, Egypt's parliament approved Law No. 1 (2017) establishing the National Food Safety Authority, publishing it in the country's official gazette on January 10, 2017.
 Prime Ministerial Decrees 683 (2017) and 1733 (2017) established the NFSA's board of trustees and board of directors.
+(See GAIN EG-19010 Egypt - Establishment of the National Food Safety Authority).
+In June 2020, the NFSA Board of trustees was reformed.
+According to its legislation, the board would undergo reformation every three years.

-The National Food Safety Authority's Functions and Authorities: The implementing regulation mandates that the NFSA assume full responsibility from other ministries, public institutions, government agencies, and municipalities for the regulation of foodstuffs.
+The National Food Safety Authority's Functions and Authorities: The implementing regulation mandates that NFSA assumes full responsibility from other ministries, public institutions, government agencies, and municipalities for the regulation of foodstuffs.
 This law eliminates the previous patchwork of food-related regulation, which created confusion and inefficiencies for Egyptian exporters and importers.